 Dexter: The eponymous Dexter Morgan, the most famous Sociopathic Hero and Serial-Killer Killer on TV, is an example of a sociopath with a moral code his father instilled to direct his murderous urges at other killers.
 As such, he self-identifies as a sociopath but he usually only lies & manipulates his targets or people who are trying to hunt him down or to maintain a facade of normalcy (he initially gets into a relationship with Rita entirely as a disguise).
 With his Character Development, he's a hybrid of schizoid and sociopath who displays enough guilt, love and empathy to qualify as a reformed sociopath.

-While this is how Dexter is written, it is important to note that real life Sociopaths don't and can't reform.
+While this is how Dexter is written, real life Sociopaths don't and can't reform.
 The part of the brain that causes conscience and empathy does not work, and with no conscience they have no desire to reform even if it were possible.
 There will likely come a time that it becomes possible to get the conscience/empathy areas of a Sociopath's brain to work, it is unlikely that Sociopaths would consent to the treatment (which will create a controversy about the ethics of forcing it on them, given that it would make them morally redeemable).

-Game of Thrones: Quite a number of these characters crop up, including (but not limited to) Petyr "Littlefinger" Baelish, King Joffrey Baratheon and Gregor Clegane.
+Game of Thrones: Quite a number of these characters crop up, including (but not limited to) Petyr "Littlefinger" Baelish, King Joffrey Baratheon, Gregor Clegane and Ramsay Bolton.

-Has a few among its villains, notably Arthur and Sylar.
+Has a few among its villains, like Arthur and Sylar.
 Elle Bishop was actually diagnosed as a sociopath and displays extreme aggression coupled with no empathy:

 Elle: The shrinks diagnosed me as a sociopath with paranoid delusions, but they were just out to get me because I threatened to kill them.